 • Italian 4224: Environmental Italy.
 Beauty, Power, and the Apocalypse

-• Italian 3220: Italy through the Ages (Nature and Humanity)
+• Italian 3220: Italy through the Ages (history of naturecultural spaces)

 • Italian 5101: Intensive Italian